fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/meeting-webinar-town-hall-feature-comparison.md

 <sup>1</sup> Your users can use breakout rooms if a webinar has fewer than 300 attendees.
 However, if the number of attendees increases to above 300, breakout rooms aren't supported.

 <sup>2</sup> Only Microsoft Teams Rooms on Windows with a Pro license can join meetings and events as a presenter.
 However, Teams Rooms can't send chat messages.
-Organizers must add Teams Rooms from external organizations as external presenters.
-To allow Rooms to join as a presenter in meetings, organizers must set **Who can present** to **Organizer or co-organizer only** or **Specific people**.
+To allow Rooms to join as a presenter in meetings, organizers must set **Who can present** to either **Organizer or co-organizer only** or **Specific people**.

 <sup>3</sup> The usual maximum is increased to 20,000 through June 30, 2024.